yoko1998/cpp-modernize-guidelines/README.md

 C++ is a general-purpose language but nowadays it exclusively took a niche to provide the best possible performance (CPU load wise, size-wise, battery usage wise, core load wise etc).
 C++ developer considered to be a professional and to know what exactly he doing.
 If you have a choice and your tasks are not demanding, **you better stop using C++ and use Python instead**.

 ## Best code
-* C++ core and compiler code optimizers working, as a rule of thumb, in a way that the **simplest code you write**, the best results you get.
+* C++ core and compiler code optimizers working, as a rule of thumb, in a way that the **simpler code you write**, the better results you get.
 ** Exception: operations that known to be a pessimization of code, like an unnecessary copy of input parameters or unnecessary heap allocations.
 (Even in this case, optimizing compiler will try to lend you a hand if your code is simple and obvious.)
 * Make code as readable as rationally possible.
 Mind the rule that "code is written one time, but read a hundred times", so optimize for readers.